-10. Make them work.
-Okay, so maybe not work work, but put them into action with a scavenger hunt—like this easy printable one from Schooling a Monkey.
+11. Make them work.
+Okay, so maybe not work, but put them into action with a scavenger hunt—like this easy printable one from Schooling a Monkey.
 It’s a fun way to keep kids busy searching for water towers, purple cars, a flock of birds—you name it!
 Grab stickers to check off the squares as you go, then sit back and watch how excited your kids get when they spot things like farms and traffic signs.

 12. Play the counting game.

-From big rigs to farms or flags, there’s plenty of things you can count while driving.
+From big rigs to farms or flags, there's plenty of things you can count on while driving.
 Let your kid decide, and you can even make it harder by narrowing the category (red cars instead of any car!).

 13. Play classic road trip games.
 Three words: License Plate Game.
 Bring this vintage fave back into fashion with your mini crew.
 Find plates from all 50 states (C’mon Alaska and Hawaii!) or modify it into an alphabet game starting from A to Z, using the plates you pass along the interstate.
 See our other favorites here.

 14. Tell a tale.
 Spin a yarn to rival Homer’s Odyssey by creating an epic story-in-the-round with your little literati.
 One person begins the story (think once upon a time or in a galaxy far, far away…) and takes it to a cliffhanger moment (gasp!) before passing it to the next bard of the car.
 Keep it going as long as you can.
 Imaginations, engage!